 I was born in Bozeman and educated in towns and cities across Montana starting in Moccasin and graduating from Great Falls HS.
-I left in 1984 to pursuit an education and a career in New York City as an environmental social scientist.
+I left in 1984 to pursue an education and a career in New York City as an environmental social scientist.
 That was also the year my parents moved from Great Falls to Billings.
-In 2012 I came back for my dadu2019s 80thu00a0birthday and realized if I wanted to spend time with my parents, I needed to come back to Montana as soon as possible.
-I spent the last six years as primary care giver for Ray and Doris Choriki and I hope I gave them some joy and comfort in their final years.
-The among the gifts I received from them was a sense of responsibility for the community where I live, the understanding that outcomes matter more than intentions or beliefs, and that you always try to leave a place better than you found it.
+In 2012 I came back for my dad’s 80th birthday and realized if I wanted to spend time with my parents, I needed to come back to Montana as soon as possible.
+I spent the next six years as primary caregiver for Ray and Doris Choriki and I hope I gave them some joy and comfort in their final years.
+Among the gifts I received from them was a sense of responsibility for the community where I live, the understanding that outcomes matter more than intentions or beliefs, and that you always try to leave a place better than you found it.

-During the decades I lived in NYC, I was a student, a policy analysis, an information technology expert, and a consultant on how information and decisions flow within organizations (process engineering).
+During the decades I lived in NYC, I was a student, a policy analyst, an information technology expert, and a consultant on how information and decisions flow within organizations (process engineering).
 Because of these experiences I view the world and the human experience as a set of systems.
 I am trained in analyzing complex problems in search of root causes.
-And like any good shade tree mechanic after analysis, I kept testing possible solutions, and donu2019t stop until the problem is fixed.
+And like any good shade “tree mechanic”, after analysis, I kept testing possible solutions, and didn’t stop until the problem was fixed.

 Why I'm running for office